astik/experiment-zipkin/README.md

 Calling java-kafka-frontend will send a message onto the message queue (topic is _topicBackend_).
 Frontend service returns the raw Kafka result from the sending.
-A java application is defined to consume message from the queue (topic is _topicBackend_ and groupId is _backend_).
+A Java application is defined to consume message from the queue (topic is _topicBackend_ and groupId is _backend_).
 Consumption is very simple, it will dump message on the standard output.
 Sending and consuming message are traced through Zipkin.
 For each call on _java-kafka-frontend_, you should observe 4 spans : two for _java-kafka-frontend_ endpoint and its sending to the queue and two for _java-kafka-consumer_ message consumption.